 Why would a robber sweep you up?
 Sweep you off your feet?
 Would you be swept up in the excitement?
 Is this a reference to stealing your heart?
 I’m very confused.

 While the lyrics are more grammatically sound, their nonsensical nature bothers me more.
-I know, I know, there are lots of English songwriters who’ve written their share of bubble gum lyrics.
+I know, I know, many English songwriters have written their share of bubble gum lyrics.
 But as I’ve mentioned before, non-native speakers are (unfairly) held to a higher standard.
 Breaking the rules on purpose is different than making an unintentional mistake.

 I intended to blog about this topic last week.
-But shortly after I started writing, I heard BTS was getting ready to release another song.
-‘Permission to Dance’ was co-written with Ed Sheeran.
+But shortly after I started writing, I heard BTS was preparing to release another song.
+“Permission to Dance” was co-written with Ed Sheeran.

-I was curious to see the lyrics, knowing that Ed has pushed the rules of grammar in his own lyrics.
-Examining the lyrics, they hold up grammatically, and on the whole, are more coherent.
+I was curious to see these English K-pop lyrics, knowing that Ed has pushed the rules of grammar in his own lyrics.
+Examining the lyrics, they hold up grammatically and, on the whole, are more coherent.

 But the second verse confuses me.